Mark1626/litex-alchitry-cu-examples/lab004/README.md

 4. Since the ROM region of the SoC is within the SPIFlash we need to load the bios into the board with `iceprog`
   * `iceprog -o 0x50000 build/software/bios/bios.bin`

+5. We can load any bare metal RISC-V application in the same location `0x50000`
+  * Build the litex demo with `litex_bare_metal_demo --build-path build --mem rom`
+  * `iceprog -o 0x50000 demo.bin`
+  * When you connect to the terminal the demo application will start instead of the BIOS as it is at the CPU reset address

 **Timing information from different synthesis runs:**

 ```